amix/vim-zenroom2/README.markdown

 It requires [goyo.vim](https://github.com/junegunn/goyo.vim) and it works by setting global Goyo callbacks that triggers special setup for Markdown, reStructuredText and text files.

-This is an improvment of my initial version called [vim-zenroom](https://github.com/amix/vim-zenroom).
+This is an improvement of my initial version called [vim-zenroom](https://github.com/amix/vim-zenroom).
 Please read more here [ zenroom for Vim: Focusing only on the essential](http://amix.dk/blog/post/19744#zenroom-for-Vim-Focsuing-only-on-the-essential).